 There is so much to see in this area from gorgeous little squares like Stephansplatz and Am Hof (again, fantastic spots during the Christmas market season) to beautiful gardens.

-You could fill up most of the afternoon just walking around the city, popping into pubs or shops and having a great day.
+You could fill up the rest of your afternoon just walking around the city, popping into pubs or shops and having a great day.

 Figlmuller Backerstrasse for the Best Wiener Schnitzel

 Fun fact: wiener schnitzel isn’t from Germany!
 It’s Austrian!
 Wiener means “Viennese.”
 Crazy right?